ChanthMiao/ghc-wiki-mirror/commentary/compiler/units.md

 * G0: generic unit code enhancement/documentation/simplification
 * G1: add support for plugins in cross-compiling GHCs #14335
-* G2: add support for more than one active home-unit in a session (e.g. to load several components in GHCi)
+* G2: add support for more multiple home-units in a session (e.g. to load several components in GHCi)

 ### Current implementation overview